- Oliver Hirschbiegel

-Based on true events, three tension-filled scenes make up the entire movie.
+Based on actual events, three tension-filled scenes make up the entire movie.
 They tell how Alistair Little (Mark Davison), a young Protestant upstart in the Ulster Volunteer Force, the “terrorist” organization that in 1966 declared war on the IRA for failing in their duties against the British Army, pointlessly assassinates a Catholic man in 1975 and then lives with guilt for his remaining years.
 The victim’s brother, Joe Griffen (James Nesbitt), all grown up and dealing with a lifetime of misplaced responsibility thrust upon him by his guilt-slinging mother, witnessed the murder and did nothing because he was 11-years-old at the time.
 Little, having served 12 years in prison and coming out a changed man, is played by Liam Neeson.
-The two plan to meet for a prerecorded television interview largely set up for Griffen to get closure, except murdering Little is the only way Griffen believes closure is possible.
+The two plan to meet for a prerecorded television interview that will allow Griffen to get closure (and the organizers to get ratings), except murdering Little is the only way Griffen believes closure is possible.

-Oliver Hirschbiegel—who was one of the many directors on The Invasion, though he was the first so he received the credit for the final film—keeps his presence relatively unknown behind the camera.
-He observes and lets his two powerhouse actors do their thing, meanwhile barely interesting us on a formal level.
-There are some fine moments when Griffen sweats before the TV crew, Hirschbiegel’s camera acting as their camera, but nothing about the direction explicitly involves us on an emotional plane.
+Oliver Hirschbiegel—who was one of the many directors on The Invasion, though he was the first, so he received the credit for the final film—keeps his presence relatively unknown behind the camera.
+He observes, allowing his two powerhouse actors to do their thing.
+Meanwhile, the treatment offers little of interest on a formal level.
+There are some tense moments when Griffen sweats before the TV crew, and Hirschbiegel’s camera acts as their camera.
+Still, nothing about the direction explicitly involves us on an emotional plane.

 All we’re doing here is reveling in the acting prowess of Neeson and Nesbitt, the former whose presence is towering yet filled with remorse and the latter who conveys suspenseful nervous rage throughout.
 Nesbitt paces back and forth, chainsmoking and worrying about the position of the knife in his belt, sweat building on his brow.
-Neeson doesn’t have to do much, just look like a statue with sad eyes and looming attendance.
+Neeson doesn’t have to do much besides looking like a statue with sad eyes and a looming presence.
 And yet, though the limited range in these characters won’t earn the actors any awards, the performances make the oversimplified story watchable.